mdibl/pipeline-prep/tools/README.md

 ```

 Again this layout makes it easy for automation since each time we install a new version of the tool,
-we keep we update the content of the current_release_number file found in the root directory of each external tool
+we update the content of the current_release_number file found in the root directory of each external tool

 ## Index File Format
 Some tools,bowtie(2), accept the index file prefix as an argument to the indexer - others like bwa use the reference file